MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 | 3    | OFF        | OFF           | Press button       | No                  |
 | 4    | ON         | OFF           | No change          | Yes                 |

-*Note: Mode 4 does not require populating SW1, the push button, or U5, the flip-flop.*
+*Note: Mode 4 will effectively act as a single-game cartridge with an added reset button.
+This mode does not require populating SW1, U5, and U7.
+But it requires you to place SW3 into mode C, and restricts your game size to 2 MB and RAM size to 256 Kbit.*

 ### Game and Save Data Configuration Switch (SW3)